V-Squared/V-Squared.github.io/plan/flow/publishing/markdown-markup.md

 ## Staying in the Zone

-Markdown, once you're comfortable with its syntax and capabilities, enables you, the author, to write in an environment as free as possible from distractions and train-of-thought interrupting actions that can pull you out of "the zone".
+Once you're comfortable with its syntax and capabilities, Markdown enables you, the author, to write in an environment as free as possible from distractions and train-of-thought interrupting actions that can pull you out of "The Zone".

 ## Markdown vs Markup